-Another expressed the difference made by the JobSeeker supplement:
+Another expressed the difference made by the JobSeeker supplement: we been on Austudy, which we

 "I've been on Austudy, which was temporarily increased and that was a big help.
 But I'm worried about what will happen to my finances when the covid supplement is reduced again and then removed by the government - especially when there are still a lack of available secure jobs."